Tearth/Cosette/README.md

 ### Tuner

-The console application + web interface, which allows adjusting engine parameters using standard UCI command setoption.
+A set of console applications (selfplay + Texel) + web interface, which allows adjusting engine parameters using standard UCI command setoption.
 Results are displayed on the local website using a set of tables and charts.

 ![Cosette Tuner](https://i.imgur.com/uxXeYW9.png)